heroku/heroku-ps-exec/README.md

 ```
 USAGE
-  $ heroku ps:forward PORT
+  $ heroku ps:forward PORT -a <value> [-d <value>] [-r <value>]

-OPTIONS
+FLAGS
-  -a, --app=app        (required) app to run command against
+  -a, --app=<value>     (required) app to run command against
-  -d, --dyno=dyno      specify the dyno to connect to
+  -d, --dyno=<value>    specify the dyno to connect to
-  -r, --remote=remote  git remote of app to use
+  -r, --remote=<value>  git remote of app to use

 DESCRIPTION
+  Forward traffic on a local port to a dyno
   Provide a port or comma-separated list of ports to forward.

   For example, "4000,9000:9001" will forward port 4000 to port 4000 and
   port 9000 to port 9001.

   Example:

   $ heroku ps:forward 8080 --app murmuring-headland-14719
 ```

 ## `heroku ps:socks`